 Please Provide Input for New Grant Activities: Each year, the City is required to hold a Design Phase Public Hearing in order to apply for future CDBG funds.
 The purpose of the public hearing is to explain how the Community Development Block Grant (CDBG) program works; to let the public know about upcoming opportunities for funding, and to solicit ideas from the community about needs and future grant activities.
 Representatives of non-profit organizations that serve the low income population in Fort Bragg city limits are encouraged to attend the Design Phase meeting to see if CDBG funding can benefit your non-profit organization.
 Representatives of expanding for-profit businesses that need funds to keep or increase jobs are also welcome to attend.
-If you have questions or ideas about future grant activities or if you want more information about the next Design Phase Public Hearing, please contact Jennifer Owen.
+If you have questions or ideas about future grant activities or if you want more information about the next Design Phase Public Hearing, please contact Scott Perkins.

 Please see below for Design Phase Archive of Minutes, Agendas and Public Hearing Notices.

 Status of 2016 CDBG Grant Application: